 The Building Solar Score is arguably the most significant part of your Sun Number Score.
 This component evaluates how well your building is positioned to capture sunlight.
 It considers factors like the orientation and pitch of your roof, any shading from nearby trees or buildings, and the overall surface area available for solar panels.
 Essentially, it answers the question: how much sunlight can your roof realistically capture?

-Next up is the Regional Climate Score, which considers the broader environmental factors that can affect your solar energy production.
+Next up is the Regional Climate Score.
 This component looks at the amount of sunlight your region receives throughout the year, as well as weather patterns like cloud cover, rain, and snowfall.

 The Electricity Rate Score is another key component of your Sun Number Score.
 This part of the score reflects how much you're currently paying for electricity and how much you could save by switching to solar power.
 The higher your electricity rates, the more financial sense it makes to invest in solar energy, and the higher your Electricity Rate Score will be.